alexmcross18/infrastructure-and-detection-as-code-CI-CD-pipeline/README.md

 **Parameterised effect in policy definitions**

 Defaulting the `policyEffect` to `Audit` means deploying to an existing environment is always safe on first run — it will surface non-compliant resources without blocking anything.
 Switching to `Deny` is a deliberate, explicit step.

+**Tenant-scoped Entra ID log deployment**

+Configuring Entra ID diagnostic settings requires deploying at tenant scope rather than resource group or subscription scope.
+The OIDC login step uses `allow-no-subscriptions: true` to permit this, and the deployment uses `az deployment tenant create` rather than the resource group equivalent.

 ---